gamergenic/js-spice/README.md

 After adding `js-spice` to your project, you'll need to compile the necessary binaries using `node-gyp`, as pre-compiled binaries are not available.
 This step ensures the module is tailored to your specific platform.
 Once the build process is complete, it's important to run npm test to verify the build's integrity.

 Keep in mind that some tests require SPICE kernel data files, which are automatically downloaded to the test/data directory upon the first test run.
-These tests will initially fail if the kernel files are not present but should pass once the files are correctly downloaded and placed.

 ## Usage